Learn more about how to manage these sustainable and essential commodities.Find publications (clickable)

 Publication date: Dec.
 1, 2017

 Several species of native warm-season grasses have potential for biomass production, livestock forage and wildlife habitat in Missouri.
-Switchgrass is a popular choice because it produces large yields of dry matter — 3 to 6 tons per acre ...
+Switchgrass is a popular choice because it produces large yields of dry matter — 3 to 6 tons per acre — over a ...

 MDC has resource foresters available to help landowners manage their woodlands.
 Their availability depends on demand for landowner assistance in your area.